Your recovery seed phrase is written down. Now what?

 Make sure that person has a physical experience in obtaining it.
 There’s no better way to remember where something is than seeing it for yourself.

-Make Another Copy Of Your Seed
+Make Another Copy Of Your Recovery Phrase

 Metal seed storage will protect you against fires, tornados, floods, hurricanes, etc. but it will not protect you against other people or yourself.